 - 50% – MOOC grade

 For those interested (applies to Technion’s students only):

 - Free listeners are welcome.

-- Please send (to both firstname.lastname@example.org & email@example.com) an email so that we add you to the course mailing list, and give you free access to the EdX system.
+- Please send an email to both Alona and me (firstname.lastname@example.org and email@example.com) so that we add you to the course mailing list, and grant you free access to the EdX system.

-- Just show up to the first meeting on October 22nd (link given above) and we’ll take it from there.
+- Just show up to the first meeting on October 25th and we’ll take it from there.